Hand Injury Claims: UK accident solicitor sets out how much compensation you can claim for minor to severe injuries to

 I have divided hand injuries into three different pages.
 On this page you will find compensation amounts for hand injuries, which do not involve the wrist or fractured fingers.

-The approximate amounts of compensation you could expect for pain and suffering for UK hand injury claims in 2017 And 2018, include:
+The approximate amounts of compensation you could expect for pain and suffering for UK hand injury claims in 2018, include:

 1. Minor hand injury average claim payouts